Loading Dock Safety Loading Dock Safety

 Loading Dock Inspections

-Loading docks must be well-maintained at all times.
+It is important that loading docks be well-maintained at all times.
 Consider these items during regular inspections:

-• Make sure that general housekeeping and maintenance practices are followed.
+• Follow general housekeeping and maintenance practices.
 This includes sweeping and cleaning the dock area regularly, checking for spills or leaks, and keeping the dock in good repair.

-• Ensure that passageways and stairs are free of obstructions so that employees can move safely around the loading dock.
+• Make sure that passageways and stairs are kept free of obstructions so that employees can move safely around the loading dock.

 • Mirrors are installed at any blind corners to help ensure that the entire dock is being inspected.

-• To keep the loading dock area safe for employees and equipment, it is important to keep it clear of ice or snow during inclement weather.
+• In order to keep the loading dock area safe for employees and equipment, it is important to keep it clear of ice or snow during inclement weather.
 This can be done through regular maintenance and inspections.

 • Inspect the loading dock for materials that have been stacked too high.
-Ensure that the items are not stacked too high and are properly stacked so they will not tip over.
+Make sure that the items are not stacked too high and are properly stacked so that they will not tip over.

 • Manual lifting is avoided or reduced when possible.

-• Inspect all equipment to ensure they are in proper working condition.
-This includes inspecting the equipment for damage, checking for proper operation, and verifying that safety features function properly.
+• Inspect all pieces of equipment to ensure that they are in proper working condition.
+This includes inspecting the equipment for damage, checking for proper operation, and verifying that safety features are properly functioning.

 • Potholes and loose pavement can be safety hazards for employees and equipment.
 It is important to keep the dock area free of these hazards through regular inspections.